 Skyler arranges to have Walt visit an oncologist to have his cancer treated.
-The price of the visit gives Walt pause, but he agrees to borrow money from a friend to pay for the visit.
+The price of the visit gives Walt pause, but he agrees to borrow money from his pension to pay for the visit.
 As he gathers some of the money he hid away in the AC vent of the baby's room, Junior sees him.
 Walt deflects suspicion by claiming he was looking for mice, Junior asks him "What the hell is wrong with you?!", disturbed by his nonchalance in the face of cancer.

 Walt goes to the bank the next day.
 After having his parking space taken by a blowhard named Ken and waiting in line as Ken bragged loudly into his Bluetooth headset, he gives the bank teller a wad of cash and asks to have a cashier's check made out to the oncology office.